As an Amazon Associate we earn from qualifying purchases.

 Choosing the fish you want for sustainability can be hard if you don’t know a thing about fish.
 For starters, know what is locally abundant in your area.
 Local fishes are generally cheaper and local fishermen know how to preserve the fish population they’ve been fishing for years.

-In order to help you choose the right fish, we’ve compiled some recommended types of fish you can cook and eat sustainably.
+In order to help you choose the right fish, I’ve compiled some recommended types of fish you can cook and eat sustainably.
 It’s important you do your research on fish and when are they in season.
 Meal planning also helps to lessen your contribution to overfishing.

 Also, make sure to know how to pick a freshly-caught fish.
 Fresh fish usually have bright red gills and the eyes aren’t sunken.
 You can also tell by the smell of the fish if it’s fresh.
 Fresh fish usually don’t smell a lot and have shiny scales.